NiclasCedermalm/dxa-container-framework/README.md

 The DXA Container Framework is framework that provides support for container components in SDL Web & DXA.
 The container is a mixture of a region and a component.
-The container is basically a component that can be drag&dropped onto a page.
+The container is basically a component that can be drag & dropped onto a page.
 This creates an inner XPM region where other components can be dropped.
 Examples of typical containers:

 * Image container with overlays
-* Column layout
+* Column layouts (e.g. 3-column layout)
 * Tab
 * Accordion
 * Carousel